ChrispaixK/react-recap/README.md

 ## Show your support

-Give a ⭐️ if you like this project!
+Give a ⭐️ if you like this course content!

 ## Acknowledgments

-- Hat tip to anyone whose code was used
-- Inspiration
+- Programming with Mosh
-- etc
+- MicroverseInc

-## 📝 License

-This project is [MIT](./MIT.md) licensed.